alistairmatthews/sccode/readme.md

 - Patches
   - Each patch is a combination of all the above.

-Each instrument, effects, loop, and control object should be a class so it can be re-used in more than one patch.
+Each instrument, effects, loop, and control object should be a class (and maybe a quark) so it can be re-used in more than one patch.

 ## Tasks

 1. Build a simple reverb effect with:

-  - A user interface to adjust parameters
+    - A user interface to adjust parameters ~ Done!
     - midi control

+1. Build a granulator stompbox from the demo
+1. Work out which code can be reused and create classes and a quark?
+1. etc...